FernRP/FernRPExample/README.md

-# UnityNPRRenderPipeline
+# UnityNPRRenderLibrary
-Building the NPR rendering pipeline for mobile step by step, I will integrate character rendering, scene rendering, etc.
+Building the NPR rendering Library for mobile step by step, I will integrate character rendering, scene rendering, etc.